Saturday, October 31, 2020

 Money on my Mind (Ex)

-The Plutomancer gains a bonus equal to their caster level to all Perception skill checks for finding treasure, or for detecting another's use of Sleight of Hand to steal from them.
+The Plutomancer gains a bonus equal to their caster level to all Perception skill checks made to notice hidden, concealed, or unattended valuables; secret compartments or hidden caches of goods; or for detecting another's use of Sleight of Hand to steal from them.
 Additionally, when buying items they may subtract 5% from the purchase price for each level of Plutomancer.
 If they choose to do so they cannot use alternate means to decrease the sale price, such as through the use of Diplomacy or spells.

 Example: a Plutomancer wants to buy a 100 gp item.
 A 1st level Plutomancer purchases it for (100-[5%*100]) or 95 gold, a 3rd level Plutomancer purchases it for 85 gold, and a 5th level purchases it for 75 gold.